- 1 The World’s Playground (1870-1970)

 - 5 The Crash and Revival (2010 – Present)

 New Jersey has a long and storied history of gambling centered around Atlantic City and its historic Boardwalk on the shores of the Atlantic Ocean.
+The resort city has withstood numerous legal and economic shifts as a major tourist location, and is finally currently again on the upswing.

 Hotel construction started with the United States Hotel, a 600-room resort spread over 14 acres of prime Atlantic City real estate.
 The hotel, which boasted a capacity for 2,000 guests, was owned by the railroad and was the biggest in the country at the time.